dronir/SkyCam/README.md

 To run this software, run `python src/view.py config.toml` using Python 3.

-This requires Matplotlib, NumPy, SciPy, PyEphem and the `toml` package.
+This requires Matplotlib, NumPy, SciPy, Pillow, PyEphem and the `toml` package.
 All of these are in PyPI so to install them, `pip install matplotlib scipy pyephem toml` should be enough.
 Using a `virtualenv` with Python 3 and the required packages might be a good idea.

 ## Configuration